 sqllineClient (Linux) sqlline.cmd (Windows)

-or Double-click the ‘Run sqlline’ icon on the desktop (either platform).
+If you have installed on Linux as root, double-click the ‘Run sqlline’ icon on the desktop.
 A terminal window appears, showing the following command being executed:

 When that command completes, the terminal window shows the following: